Chatsworth61/uppertonic/content/services/index.md

 <center> Other savings may be available in some circumstances. </center>

-I ask for payment in advance to confirm each session booking, or in advance of the first session of a bundle of sessions purchased together.
+I request payment in advance to confirm each session booking, or in advance of the first session of a bundle of sessions purchased together.
 My cancellation policy is 24 hours in advance of a booked and purchased session.

-When the first session is booked and confirmed, look forward to your ‘me time’ in a private and supportive environment.
+When your first session is booked and confirmed, look forward to your ‘me time’ in a private and supportive environment.
 I’ll look forward to working with you towards your aspirations - whether that’s easing anxiety and discomfort or improving confidence to move forward.